What is Nevoid Basal Cell Carcinoma Syndrome?

 What are the estimated cancer risks associated with NBCCS?

-Researchers are studying the use of a “hedgehog pathway” inhibitor (GDC-0449) in treating people with these cancers who have the PTCH genetic mutation.
-This new treatment is a pill which targets the broken hedgehog gene and blocks the activated pathway.
+Researchers are studying the use of medications that target the so-called “hedgehog pathway”, which is affected by the PTCH mutation in people with NBCCS.
+One of these medications called vismodegib (Erivedge) has been approved to treat people with advanced basal cell cancers or those that have spread in the body.
+This treatment is a pill which targets the broken hedgehog gene and blocks the activated pathway.
 Talk with your doctor for more information about treatment options.

 What are the screening options for NBCCS?